fbpx

 SUMMER AMBASSADOR PROGRAM

-Our SLAM Summer Ambassador program provides students with the chance to travel the world as members of renowned music festivals.
+Our Summer Ambassador program provides students with the chance to travel the world as members of renowned music festivals.
 We guide students through the application process and award them with scholarships each year.
 Our Summer Ambassadors agree to set a positive example as TPMS representatives and share what they learned through their experience abroad.
 Students have attended programs including Interlochen, Carnegie Hall’s NYO2 and the L.A.
 Philharmonic’s National Youth Orchestra (NTASF).

 WHO IS ELIGIBLE TO PARTICIPATE IN SLAM?